f3rm/f3rm/README.md

 If you are distilling CLIP features (the default feature type), then you will see the following additional controls under `Trainer/pipeline/model` near the bottom of the controls panel.
 You can enter positive and negative text queries (separated by `,` commas), which will compute similarity heatmaps.
+You will need to click out of the text box or press the enter key to submit the query.

 <img src="assets/images/ns_viewer/f3rm_controls.png" width="400" alt="Additional Controls for F3RM in the Nerfstudio Viewer">

-Then, to visualize these heatmaps, select `similarity` in the `Render Options -> Output Render` dropdown box.
+To visualize these heatmaps, select `similarity` in the `Render Options -> Output Render` dropdown box.
+It may take a few seconds for this option to show up as we load CLIP on the first query.

 <img src="assets/images/ns_viewer/similarity_option.png" width="400" alt="similarity in Output Render dropdown">